GustavoBrites/data-engineering-zoomcamp-project/README.md

 It is known that tables with less than 1 GB don't show significant improvement with partitioning and clustering; doing so in a small table could even lead to increased cost due to the additional metadata reads and maintenance needed for these features.

-As of 24-April-2022, the dataset has a size of ~ 207 mb, thus I only performed transformations such as adding new variables, and not partitioning and clustering.
+As of 24-April-2022, the dataset has a size of ~ 207 MB, thus I only performed transformations such as adding new variables, and not partitioning and clustering.

 *Pratical example:*